-At December 31, 2015, the Company had outstanding grants under three stock-based compensation plans, which are the 1999 Employees' Long-Term Incentive Plan, which expired in 2009, the 1999 Directors' Stock Compensation Plan and the 2013 Incentive Compensation Plan.
+At December 31, 2016, the Company had outstanding grants under two stock-based compensation plans, which are the 1999 Directors' Stock Compensation Plan and the 2013 Incentive Compensation Plan.
 Compensation expense for the option grants is determined based on the estimated fair value of the stock options on the applicable grant date.
 Compensation expense for grants of restricted stock is accounted for using the fair market value of the Company's stock on the date the restricted shares are awarded.
 Further, compensation expense is based on an estimate of the number of grants expected to vest and is recognized over the grants' implied vesting period of 6 months and 1 day.
 Expense associated with the Company's stock based compensation is included in salaries and benefits on the Consolidated Statements of Income.
 The Company recognizes compensation expense for all share-based payments to employees in accordance with ASC 718, "Compensation - Stock Compensation."
-See Note 18 for further details regarding the Company's stock-based compensation.
+See Note 17 for further details regarding the Company's stock-based compensation.